14 April 2016

 I think I’ve always been an observer in a journalistic sense since I was a little girl.
 I’ve always been curious, nosy, but quiet and sensitive at the same time.
 Once a disposable camera got in my hands at a young age, I’d say that’s when I got into photography.
 The first news event I covered was a Semana Santa procession in Seville, Spain that I shot with a disposable camera when I was 14-years-old.
 Being that I was such a quiet youth, photography was my way to communicate and my way to feel empowered.
 I started my formal education inside a dark room in high school and I’ve been learning, fumbling, growing and relearning here in New York City ever since.

-Tell us how did The After School Project come about and how did you decide to photograph the youth of New York City?
+Tell us how The After School Project came about and why you decided to photograph the youth of New York City?

-You said in your statement that the more you got to know these teenagers, the more you realized there was so much more going on beneath the surface, so what would you say you have learned from this young community?
+You said in your statement that the more you got to know these teenagers, the more you realised there was so much more going on beneath the surface: so what would you say you have learned from this young community?

 Yes, I’m constantly surprised by what I learn from the kids.
 I think it’s important for me to convey the authenticity of teenager’s and their voice.
 Each scenario brings up another idea or issue about what it means to be a young person today.
 The interesting thing about creating the thematic “After School” is that so many things fit under this umbrella making it a boundless subject matter.
 More recently for example, I’ve had access inside a school, which has completely changed the way I think about the complex systems these kids must navigate.
 The biggest takeaway from the project is that young people, especially city kids, have a wealth of wisdom about society and that adults should respect their insights and give them more credit for.